grid/firemodel/README.md

 Open up a terminal, and generate your models:

     firemodel compile \
-        --schema=schema.firemodel \
+        --schema='*.firemodel' \
         --go_out=./gen/go \
         --ts_out=./.gen/ts \
         --ios_out=./.gen/ios

 This generated some Swift, some typescript and some go code.
 You'll find it in `.gen` directory, as requested.
 You can now incorporate these generated files into your project.

+> Note: It is possible to split up your schema into multiple files.
+The `--schema` flag is parsed using [`filepath.Glob`](https://godoc.org/path/filepath#Glob).
+You can specify `--schema` multiple times.
+The order of schemas or cross-file references does not matter; all schema files are parsed in a single namespace.

 This is the standard firemodel workflow.
 Whenever you need to update your data model, you'll update the schema and regenerate the models.

 ### 3. Use the models